-- (1) Clock: "Setting the time".
-On the right of the display: Selector lever position display for the automatic gearbox\.
-The current position of the selector lever or the gear which is engaged (for Tiptronic) is highlighted. - (2) There are optional and automatic displays in this field. - Optional indicators: e.g. those on the multi-function display (MFD) - Automatic indicators: Information texts and warnings. - Menus providing further information and which can be used to make diverse settings are also shown: "Instrument panel menus" - 3 Ambient temperature. - (4) Distance display or flexible service interval display.
+- Clock: "Setting the time".
+On the right of the display: Selector lever position display for the automatic gearbox.
+The actual position of the selector lever or the gear which is engaged (for Tiptronic) are highlighted. - (2) There are optional and automatic displays in this field. - Optional indicators: e.g. those on the multi-function display (MFD) - Automatic indicators: Information texts and warnings. - Menus providing further information and which can be used to make diverse settings are also shown: "Instrument panel menus" - 3 Ambient temperature: - Distance display or flexible service interval display.

-Recommended gear display\
+Recommended gear display